 3. Collect Process Details Based on the Inventory

-Once you’ve completed your inventory, it’s time to collect details around processes that need documentation.
+Once you’ve completed your inventory, it’s time to collect details on processes that need documentation.

 The template includes detailed instructions, so I won’t go through all of those here.
 You can organize and distribute this process input worksheet in a survey collection tool like Google Forms.

-Regardless of how you organize and distribute the input worksheet, here are some tips to making collecting your processes effective and efficient.
+Regardless of how you organize and distribute the input worksheet, here are some tips for making collecting your processes effective and efficient.

 - Get input from multiple people who work the process.
 Multiple entries allow you to find overlapping or process gaps.

 - Give exact dates, times and methods for completion.
 People will stall.
 Trust me.